thisconnect/planet/README.md

 Warning
 -------

-Until 1.0.0 is released expect some API changes and a few more examples and tests!
+Until 1.0.0 is released expect *API changes* and a few more examples and tests!

 Run
 ---